Coestaris/dawnlib/readme.md

 - `graphics` - Contains OS-dependent Window management, input handling, and rendering pipelines on top of OpenGL.
 - `profile` - Contains profiling tools and utilities.
+- `dac` - Contains an general data types of Dawn Asset Container (DAC) file format.
+  It also contains implementation of DAC file reader.
-- `dac` - Contains an implementation of Asset container.
-It also provides utilities for converting raw assets (like .png, .wav, etc.) into internal representation of assets.
+- `dacgen` - Implementation of DAC file writer.
+It is responsible for converting raw assets (like .png, .wav, .obj, etc.) into a IR (intermediate representation) format and storing them in a DAC file.

 #### Prerequisites